 “I did a little bit of cocaine in the Eighties, courtesy of John Belushi, but fortunately I didn’t like it.
 But I smoked marijuana for 50 years and I don’t know where I’d be without it.
 It opened my mind and now it eases my arthritis.
 After decades of research I’ve concluded that marijuana should be legal and alcohol illegal.”

-Those are three more pothead traits, as was his political activism: in 1963 he marched on on Washington along with Diahann Carroll and Paul Newman, and he said his favorite role was in the anti-war film The Americanization of Emily.
+Those are three more pothead traits, as was his political activism: In 1963 he marched on on Washington for civil rights along with Diahann Carroll and Paul Newman (pictured), and he said his favorite role was in the anti-war film The Americanization of Emily.